 Always give the most accurate contact information for all of your references.
 Follow up with references so they know to expect contact with your new potential employer.
 Update phone numbers, titles, or facility moves for each reference.
 Never give a reference you no longer have contact with, or had no direct professional experience with you.

-Whether you are changing careers to enter the nursing field, or are an established nurse looking for a change, your skills are needed in the industry.
+Regardless of where you are in your career your skills are needed in the industry.
 Use these tips to help employers realize the qualified candidate that you are.